 In this article:

-3. Teamspaces: Located in the Home submenu, teamspaces are for organizing your folders and boards.
+Spaces: Located in the Home submenu, spaces are for organizing your folders and boards.
 Mature workspaces use them to separate work into groups like Product, GTM, and Leadership.
-The default teamspace is called General and every new user joins it by default.
+The default teamspace is called Organization; it lives on its own and every new user joins it by default.

 Boards